Energy and calorie density: What are your 4 pounds made of?

 Celery, carrots, zucchini

-Note: I was surprised it didn’t weigh more.
+I was surprised it didn’t weigh more.
 The actual food weighs less than 3.7 pounds, as the food containers contribute to the total weight.
-I left out condiments like salad dressing and mustard.
+Although I did leave out condiments like salad dressing and mustard.

-Oh, and this was just a random day of eating.
-Some days I eat more, some days less.
+Note: this was just a random day of eating, for me.
+Some days I eat more, some less.

 What have we learned today?